Faithful Semitoric Systems: Introduction

 \section{Introduction}

 A driving problem in Hamiltonian mechanics and symplectic geometry is to classify integrable systems up to a suitable notion of equivalence.
-An {\em integrable system} is a triple $\is$, where $\sm$ is a $2n$-dimensional symplectic manifold and $\Phi : \sm \to \R^n$ is a smooth map whose components are in involution and functionally independent almost everywhere on $M$.
-This paper introduces vertical almost-toric systems, a category of integrable systems on $4$-dimensional symplectic manifolds that generalizes toric and semi-toric systems and lays the foundation for studying almost-toric systems.
-A key feature of vertical almost-toric systems is that they behave well under a process of taking appropriate subsystems, a fact that facilitates development of precise language to define, for vertical almost-toric systems, integrable surgeries in the sense of Zung \cite{zung_ii}.
+An {\em integrable system} is a triple $\is$, where $\sm$ is a $2n$-dimensional symplectic manifold and $\Phi\colon \sm \to \R^n$ is a smooth map whose components are in Poisson involution and functionally independent almost everywhere on~$M$.
+This paper introduces faithful semitoric systems, a category of integrable systems on $4$-dimensional symplectic manifolds that generalizes toric and semitoric systems and lays the foundation for studying almost-toric systems.
+A key feature of faithful semitoric systems is that they behave well under a process of taking appropriate subsystems, a fact that facilitates development of precise language to define, for faithful semitoric systems, integrable surgeries in the sense of Zung~\cite{zung_ii}.

 In general, classification of integrable systems becomes a tractable problem only under assumptions that restrict the topology of fibers of the system.
-Intuitively, the greatest challenge arises from non-compactness of the group action.
-Accordingly, full classifications were first established for toric systems in which the $\R^n$ action is replaced by an $\mathbb{T}^n$-action.
-Building upon the foundational results of Atiyah~\cite{atiyah} and Guillemin \& Sternberg~\cite{guillemin-sternberg}, Delzant \cite{delzant} classified toric systems on closed manifolds.
-More recently, Karshon \& Lerman ~\cite{karshon-lerman} have extended Delzant's classification to non-compact toric manifolds, relying upon the local normal forms of Guillemin \& Sternberg~\cite{GS2} and Marle~\cite{marle}.
+Intuitively, the greatest challenge comes from non-compactness of the group action arising from the flow of the Hamiltonian vector fields of the components of the moment map.
+Accordingly, full classifications were first established for toric systems in which the $\R^n$-action descends to a $\mathbb{T}^n$-action.
+Building upon the foundational results of Atiyah~\cite{atiyah} and Guillemin and Sternberg~\cite{guillemin-sternberg}, Delzant~\cite{delzant} classified toric systems on closed manifolds up to isomorphism.
+More recently, Karshon and Lerman~\cite{karshon-lerman} have extended Delzant's classification to non-compact toric manifolds, relying upon the local normal forms of Guillemin and Sternberg~\cite{GS2} and Marle~\cite{marle}.